NSC-AD-BAS/MapSumDemo/README.md

 From the map {"apple":1, "ape":2, "alpha":3}, the mapSum.sum("ap") method should return 3.

 Included in this package are the JUnit libraries for testing, an Abstract class that defines the methods you will need, and a test suite to test your implementation.
-Succesfully completing this exercise should should show the following from the compile and test script:
+Succesfully completing this exercise should show the following from the CompileAndTest script:

 `Your Test Results`